Expensify/App/contributingGuides/FORMS.md

 - errorText: The translated error text that is returned by validate for that specific input.
 - onBlur: An onBlur handler that calls validate.
 - onInputChange: An onChange handler that saves draft values and calls validate for that input (inputA).
 Passing an inputID as a second param allows inputA to manipulate the input value of the provided inputID (inputB).

+## Dynamic Form Inputs

+It's possible to conditionally render inputs (or more complex components with multiple inputs) inside a form.
+For example, an IdentityForm might be nested as input for a Form component.
+In order for Form to track the nested values properly, each field must have a unique identifier.
+It's not safe to use an index because adding or removing fields from the child Form component will not update these internal keys.
+Therefore, we will need to define keys and dynamically access the correlating child form data for validation/submission.

+To generate these unique keys, use `Str.guid()`.

+An example of this can be seen in the [ACHContractStep](https://github.com/Expensify/App/blob/f2973f88cfc0d36c0dbe285201d3ed5e12f29d87/src/pages/ReimbursementAccount/ACHContractStep.js), where each key is stored in an array in state, and IdentityForms are dynamically rendered based on which keys are present in the array.